chapel-lang/chapelcon25-demos/IO/README.md

 Fourth exercise:
   Use readf to read the first line into parts of speech Use writef to replace the "count" with a number

+Fifth exercise:
+  Use mark, commit and revert to find the bad animal noise Print the line containing it